rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 Bevy 0.5 was a massive community effort.
 You can check out the [full release blog post here][bevy-blog], but here are some highlights:

-- Physically Based Rendering (PBR)
+- Physically Based Rendering (PBR).
-- GLTF Improvements, such as support for PBR textures and a new top-level GLTF asset type
+- GLTF Improvements, such as support for PBR textures and a new top-level GLTF asset type.
-- Bevy ECS V2: a complete rewrite of the Bevy ECS core with a hybrid component storage model, Archetype Graphs, stateful queries, and across-the-board performance improvements
+- Bevy ECS V2: a complete rewrite of the Bevy ECS core with a hybrid component storage model, Archetype Graphs, stateful queries, and across-the-board performance improvements.
-- A brand new Parallel System Executor packed with features: explicit system dependencies, system labels, system sets, improved run criteria, and increased parallelism
+- A brand new Parallel System Executor packed with features: explicit system dependencies, system labels, system sets, improved run criteria, and increased parallelism.
-- Reliable change detection: efficiently query changes to any component or resource at any point in time (even across frames)
+- Reliable change detection: efficiently query changes to any component or resource at any point in time (even across frames).
 - State System Rewrite: a new stack-based state system that makes running systems for different states (ex: menus vs in-game) much easier.
-- Rich text: style text "spans" with different colors / fonts while still respecting layout
+- Rich text: style text "spans" with different colors / fonts while still respecting layout.
-- HIDPI text: render crisp text at any resolution
+- HIDPI text: render crisp text at any resolution.
 - 2D world space text, world to screen space conversions, 2d/3d orthographic camera improvements, render layers, sprite flipping, improved color space handling, wireframes, timer improvements, and more!